vadrian89/cumulus-qt/README.md

 - [Archisman Panigrahi](https://github.com/apandada1)
 - [Adam Whitcroft](https://twitter.com/AdamWhitcroft) for [Climacons](http://adamwhitcroft.com/climacons/).

+# Known Issues
+- Yahoo weather is a mess at the moment and works less then it should, that's why I am working on adding another API
+- Counter is working only for Unity(naturally since the original application was intended for Ubuntu with Unity)
+- Counter is showing strange numbers when temperature is lower then 0(due to counter starting at 0)
+- No hide from launcher option yet
+- Due to application being an webapp, the webengine dependencies are quite a few and some libraries have biger size than desired and installed the application currently uses almost 200mb
+- Gradient selections for background is a bit of a mess

 # TODO
 - Complete port to Qt
 - Hide Launcher option
 - Custom Color
+- Add another API